mohamzamir/Traffic-Congestion-Modeling-Tool/README.md

 University->Fishingville->Lawn City->Hipster: 16
 University->Kingkongoma->Fire Hazard->Bones Beach->Hipster: 6
 Maximum Flow: 22
-//Routing doesn't matter, so long as the right routes appear, and for each path, the maximum flow equals the minimum of available flow rate among the edges within route.
 Please select an option: F
 Please enter a starting city: University
 Please enter a destination: South Spoon